yagyesh-bobde/lucid-ai-notes/README.md

 - Automatically generate concise summaries of your notes using Google's Gemini AI
 - Toggle between full notes and summaries with a single click
 - Save time by getting key points instantly

-### 🎨 Ideation Canvas
-- Visual brainstorming tool for creativity and planning
-- Create sticky notes, shapes, and text elements
-- Draw freehand to sketch ideas
-- Move and organize elements freely
-- No database persistence - perfect for quick ideation sessions

 ### 👤 User Authentication
 - Secure authentication with email/password